 4. Crane Hazards Management

-To address these concerns, a comprehensive crane hazard management program becomes pivotal.
-It should arm workers with the knowledge of proper material loading and unloading techniques.
-Furthermore, the program should encompass comprehensive guidance on pre-operation assessments and the correct maintenance of machinery and inspection devices.
+To work on these issues, a proper crane hazard management program is essential.
+It should equip the workers with information concerning the right way of loading and offloading the materials.
+In addition, the program should cover complete guidance on the pre-operation assessments and the proper manner in which the machine and the inspection devices are to be maintained.

 5. Excavation and Trenching Safety